thwill1000/cmm2-zmim/README.md

 1. Only works with .z3 format stories.
 2. No status bar:
     - type `*status` to see current location, score and moves made.
-3. No word wrapping or paging, i.e. "More..."
-4. Non standard support for scripts:
+3. Non standard support for scripts:
     - user is prompted to write a script when the story starts.
     - type `*replay` to play-back a script.
-5. No split screen, as used (optionally?) by Seastalker.
+4. No split screen, as used (optionally?) by Seastalker.
-6. No sound support, as used (optionally?) by The Lurking Horror.
+5. No sound support, as used (optionally?) by The Lurking Horror.

 ## FAQ